SleepinWei/CG-project/README.md

 # CG-project
-Our course project of Computer Graphics
+This repo is our course project of Computer Graphics
+As team members love racing games, we reach agreement on this topic.
+This project is based on opengl4.x with glfw and glad.
 ## Group Members
 Special thanks to my dear teammates!
 +  zyw @SleepinWei